Big Blue crane collapse: Aftermath and Memorial

 Teamwork, a bronze sculpture by Omri Amrany, was installed at Miller Park in 2001 to honor the three workers.
-The Brewers wore an Ironworkers Local 8 memorial patch on the left breast of their jerseys following the accident for the remainder of the 1999 season.
+The Brewers postponed their home game against the Kansas City Royals scheduled for the day after the accident out of respect for the victims and wore an Ironworkers Local 8 memorial patch on the left breast of their jerseys following the accident for the remainder of the 1999 season.
 Work on Miller Park was later completed with a new crane, a red and white Van Seumeren Demag CC-12600.
+The accident delayed the planned opening of Miller Park in 2000 until 2001.